About the GlobalXplorer° project

 Sarah Parcak's TED talk on hunting for Peru's lost civilizations with satellites.

-Her vision: GlobalXplorer°, an online platform that uses the power of the crowd to analyze the incredible wealth of satellite images currently available.
-It's a wish about the wonders of archaeological discovery and our connection to the past.
-And it’s just the beginning.
-Through partnerships with TED, DigitalGlobe, and National Geographic, the GlobalXplorer° platform will launch in early 2017.
-With additional funding from the TED community and other supporters, Sarah aims to revolutionize how modern archaeology is done altogether, by creating a global network of citizen explorers, opening field schools to guide archaeological preservation on the ground, and even launching a satellite designed with archaeology in mind.
+GlobalXplorer° is an online platform that uses the power of the crowd to analyze the incredible wealth of satellite images currently available to archaeologists.
+Launched by 2016 TED Prize winner and National Geographic Fellow, Dr. Sarah Parcak, as her “wish for the world,” GlobalXplorer° aims to bring the wonder of archaeological discovery to all, and to help us better understand our connection to the past.
+So far, Dr. Parcak’s techniques have helped locate 17 potential pyramids, in addition to 3,100 potential forgotten settlements and 1,000 potential lost tombs in Egypt — and she's also made significant discoveries in the Viking world and Roman Empire.
+With the help of citizen scientists across the globe, she hopes to uncover much, much more.
+This is just the beginning.
+With additional funding, Dr. Parcak aims to revolutionize how modern archaeology is done altogether, by creating a global network of citizen explorers, opening field schools to guide archaeological preservation on the ground, developing an archaeological institute, and even launching a satellite designed with archaeology in mind.

-So far, Sarah’s methods have proved over 90% successful in producing significant discoveries, like:
+So far, Sarah’s methods have proved over 90% successful in producing significant discoveries.